diyscif/diyscif/scif-thesis.md

 This means source code is publicly available and can be copied, extended, and modified freely.
 Alertr thereby enjoys a higher degree of trustworthiness and maintenance than many of the commercial, proprietary solutions.
-It can be easily adapted to the individual project requirements and doesn't create dependencies on the manufacturer for new functionality and support.
+It can be easily adapted to the individual project requirements and does not create dependencies on the manufacturer for new functionality and support.

 ![Entrance Door from Inside the SCIF Unit with High-Security Switch, Motion